anjalisoni3655/pod-2.1.2_website/README.md

   - run `npm start` to start the service on `localhost:3000`

 ##### Deployed app : https://open-sourced-olafs.netlify.app/
-- Deployment done using Heroku app.
+- Deployment done using Netlify.
 - Continuous deployment is also done using Travis CI.

 ## Future Scopes